Our Safeguarding Statement

 It is vital that all those who work with children, young people and adults at risk of harm – including local authorities, the police, the health service, the courts, professionals, the voluntary sector and individual members of local communities – are aware of, and appreciate, the role that each plays in this area.

 TFM staff and volunteers must similarly play their part in this process.

 Everyone involved in TFM must agree to the ‘Spiritual Rule of life and Holiness’ which has been used as a ‘common standard’ since the first Walk mission in 1991.
 This is intended to ensure that everyone on a team has a common spiritual approach to the task, rooted in the example of Jesus regardless of our own home church affiliation or background.

 It is hoped that this standard will, apart from any legal requirements for safeguarding, guide us by God’s grace to be above reproach in all circumstances.

-The leadership of Through Faith Missions (TFM) recognise the need to provide a safe and caring environment for children, young people and adults at risk of harm
+The leadership of TFM recognise the need to provide a safe and caring environment for children, young people and adults at risk of harm

-endorse and follow all national and local safeguarding legislation and procedures, in addition to the international conventions outlined above.
+endorse and follow all national and local safeguarding legislation and procedures

-support local Safeguarding Coordinator(s) in their work and in any action they may need to take in order to protect children and adults at risk of harm.
+support the Safeguarding Officer in their work and in any action they may need to take in order to protect children and adults at risk of harm.